-He has been fortunate to perform with the Pittsburgh Symphony Orchestra, Pittsburgh Opera, and several regional orchestras.
+He has been fortunate to perform with the Grammy Award winning Pittsburgh Symphony Orchestra, Pittsburgh Opera, and several regional orchestras.
 In 2017, Clayton was a finalist and placed in several competitions at the International Women’s Brass Conference in Rowan, NJ.
 He has had the honor to perform as a soloist with members of the West Virginia Symphony Orchestra, as well as performing with the United States Navy Band, and in multiple National Anthem performances for nationally televised major league events.
 As an educator, he maintains an active private studio, representing various low brass instruments and levels of experience, provides educational clinics, and has served as a brass instructor for high school band programs and the Salvation Army.

 Clayton holds a Masters degree in Performance from Duquesne University, as well as degrees in Performance, Musical Arts, and Education from Alderson-Broaddus College (now Alderson Broaddus University).
 His primary teachers include Jeff Dee, Murray Crewe, Dr. Timothy DeWitt, Logan Lindsey, and Dr. Brian Plitnik.

 Beyond the bass trombone, he enjoys fishing and other outdoor activities, woodworking, and competitive arm wrestling.